gvwilson/sensibleadventures/iffy/iffy.md

 "'Course he does."
 Iffy scratched a sudden itch on her nose, then pulled her hand back down to her side.
-Mr. Mishra *did* know, and she had nothing to be embarrassed about.
+Mister Mishra *did* know, and she had nothing to be embarrassed about.

 "Uh huh.
 What about your uncle?"
 Jeep asked, looking everywhere but straight at her.